 Emphysema is a form of chronic (long-term) lung disease.
 People with emphysema have difficulty breathing from a limitation in blowing air out.
 There are multiple causes of emphysema, but smoking is by far the most common.

-Emphysema results when the delicate linings of the air sacs in the lungs become irreversibly damaged.
+Emphysema results when the delicate linings of the air sacs in the lungs become damaged beyond repair.
 Most commonly, the toxins in cigarette smoke create the damage.
-Over years, the lung changes of emphysema slowly evolve:
+The lung changes of emphysema evolve slowly over years:

 As the fragile tissues between air sacs are destroyed, air pockets in the lungs develop.